ESMValGroup/ESMValTool/tests/test_diagnostics/doc_testing.rst

  * `unittests <https://en.wikipedia.org/wiki/Unit_testing>`_ are used to verify that small pieces of the ESMValTool software work correctly.
 This can comprise the test of specific functions, modules or classes
  * Testing of entire diagnostics are done to verify that a diagnostic produces the right output

+ When developing a new diagnostic for the ESMValTool or improve some other components of the ESMValTool framework, you should always consider to implement appropriate tests.
+You might implement tests after having implemented the code functionality, it might be however also worth to consider a more agile `test driven development cycle <https://en.wikipedia.org/wiki/Test-driven_development>`_.

 Unittesting in the ESMValTool